helloalam/mern_stack_ecommerce_website/README.md

 # MERN E-COMMERCE TUTORIAL

 Hi!
-My name is **Mohd  Mahfooz alam**, I have created this tutorial to teach MERN Stack for free on YouTube.
+My name is **Mohd  Mahfooz alam**, I have created this MERN STACK website for great understanding to create such website.